 Other Information - In addition to the financial statements and accompanying notes, this report includes certain required supplementary information.
-The City adopts an annual budget for its General Fund, as required by the General Statutes.
+The City adopts an annual budget for its General Fund and it's Capital Fund, as required by the General Statutes.
 The City also adopts an annual budget for its Local Hospitality Tax Fund.
 Required budgetary comparison schedules have been provided for these funds to demonstrate compliance with their budget.
 The City also sponsors a single-employer defined benefit healthcare plan (the "OPEB plan").
 The City has provided the required schedule of employer contributions and schedule of funding progress for the OPEB plan.
 Required supplementary information can be found as listed in the table of contents.

-Supplementary information, which includes combining and individual fund schedules and a schedule of fines, assessments, and surcharges, are presented immediately following the required supplementary information.
+Supplementary information, which includes the General Fund detailed budgetary comparison schedule and a schedule of fines, assessments, and surcharges, are presented immediately following the required supplementary information.
 These schedules can be found as listed in the table of contents.